diamondburned/dissent/README.md

 ### Pre-built Binary

-Dissent's CI automatically builds each release for Linux x86_64 and aarch64.
+Dissent's CI automatically builds each release for the following platforms:

+- Linux x86_64
+- Linux aarch64
+- Windows x86_64

 See the [Releases](https://github.com/diamondburned/dissent/releases) page for the binaries.